 |4 people||2 cups / 380g||2 ¾ cup / 660ml|

 |6 people||3 cups / 570g||4 ¼ cup / 990ml|

-8 minutes later, you may remove the lid and use a fork to fluff up the Jasmine rice grains, remove the Star Anise and you are ready to serve up!
+Remove the Star Anise and use a fork to fluff up the Jasmine rice grains.
+You are ready to serve up!

 How to serve rice nicely on a plate?

 We like to serve our Jasmine Sticky Rice in a dome shape.